terhechte/gitsi/Readme.md

 ```

 ## Open Issues
+- Currently, gitsi has to be run in the repo root, otherwise some operations calculate the wrong file path.
+This should account for the pwd.
 - [Maybe] Split up into multiple files
 - Add git stash support, especially for stashing individual files
 - Mark all